kyma-project/website/content/blog-posts/2021-02-25-release-notes-1.20/index.md

 ### Revamp of the Fluent Bit chart

 We upgraded to the latest upstream version of the Fluent Bit chart.
-As a result, we changed its overall structure and made it much more flexible to use.
+As a result of changes to its overall structure, it has become much more flexible to use.
 In its new shape and form, Fluent Bit configuration supports native Fluent Bit parsers and allows you to [configure aliases](https://docs.fluentbit.io/manual/administration/monitoring#configuring-aliases) for input and output plugins.

 Read about the details of all introduced changes in the issue [#10089](https://github.com/kyma-project/kyma/issues/10089) and the [Migration Guide](https://github.com/kyma-project/kyma/blob/release-1.20/docs/migration-guides/1.19-1.20.md).